Western line (Mumbai Suburban Railway): History

 Suburban service on what is now the Western line was offered by the Bombay, Baroda and Central India Railway, which began running steam trains in 1867.
 Rakes operating on DC electricity were introduced on 5 January 1928.
 Leslie Wilson (politician), the then-Governor of Bombay inaugurated the line running between Colaba and Borivali at Mahalaxmi, in the presence of 700 invitees.

+When the section between Colaba and Borivali was electrified in 1928, two lines were electrified between Colaba and Grant Road and between Bandra and Borivali, while four lines were electrified between Grant Road and Bandra.
+Between Bandra and Borivali, two other non-electrified lines were used by steam locomotives hauling passenger and freight trains.
+In 1936, all four lines between Bandra and Borivali and two lines between Borivali to Virar were electrified, thus eliminating steam locomotives there.

 The proposal to ply Electric Multiple Unit (EMU) trains between Dahanu and Churchgate was approved in the 2012–13 Railway Budget.
 In March 2013, 18 MEMU services ran between Virar and Dahanu daily.

 On 16 April 2013, the 160th anniversary of the Indian Railways, Railway Minister Pawan Kumar Bansal inaugurated the first EMU service between Churchgate and Dahanu Road.
 The first Churchgate-Dahanu local was flagged off around 10:47am and arrived at Churchgate at 1:44pm.
 Prior to the launch of this service, EMU services on WR only ran on the 60 km stretch between Churchgate and Virar.

 The Western Line transported 127.94 crore passengers (1.28 billion) in the 2016-17 fiscal year.
 This is higher than the population of India according to the 2011 Census, which was recorded as 121.01 crores.
 During the same period, Western Railway sold 270.3 million tickets and 13.7 million season passes, earning a total revenue of ₹818.48 crore from its suburban rail operations.